 Turning on to Rte.
 22a into Vergennes, you’ll want to be careful and obey the speed limits.

 The town police are quite vigilant, particularly coming in and leaving town, so slow down.
 Rightfully so as there have been a number of serious accidents along Rte 22a, as you go farther south.

-Passing through Shoreham and stopping by the only mini-mart in town to grab a coffee, it was on to the town of Orwell and Mount Independence.
+Passing through Shoreham and stop by the only mini-mart in town to grab a coffee, snack or fill up the gas tank.
 As a note just outside of town, going south at 22a, there is a house that looks very familiar if you’ve ever visited Shelburne Museum.

 Turning right down a road leading to Mount Independence (about 5 miles from Rte.
 22a) you will see this old Vermont barn on the right.
 If the date on the roof is authentic, this is one very old barn.

 This home was probably the remnants of a family farm that long ago faded into obscurity.
 As a matter of fact, I made a point of photographing both homes, wondering whether my friend Chad at Obscure Vermont had ever investigated either of them.
 I always wonder what the “story” is behind these homes and why the families left them behind to decay into oblivion.

 This home was literally falling down and seemed a particularly dangerous location.
 It was odd that there was a newer home right next to it.
 Why it hadn’t been torn down for safety reasons was a question that was both intriguing and surprising.

 Arriving at Mount Independence, one of the nation’s most significant Revolutionary War sites

 The visitor’s center at Mount Independence is your first stop to purchase tickets, browse through the books and gift shop and enjoy an animated presentation.